tigase/tigase-http-api/src/main/restructured/Development/REST_API.rst

 Other endpoints, specific to particular Tigase XMPP Server modules, are described in documentation for the modules providing them.
 You may also look at ``http://localhost:8080/rest/`` on your local Tigase XMPP Server installation at HTTP API, which will provide you with basic usage examples for REST endpoints available at your installation.

-For more informations about configuration of REST module please see section about :ref:`REST module <Rest_module:>`:
+For more informations about configuration of REST module please see section about :ref:`REST module<Rest_module>`:

 Scripting introduction
 -----------------------